Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper, we introduced an efficient framework for selective enhanced reasoning that improves the accuracy--efficiency trade-off of LLM reasoning without additional sampling, fine-tuning, or task-specific prompting.
-The method analyzes the sentence-level reasoning dynamics of a completed greedy reasoning trajectory and predicts whether that trajectory is sufficiently reliable, or whether enhanced multi-path reasoning should be applied.
-Through extensive empirical analysis, we observe several key findings. \textbf{First, sentence-wise trajectory features are sufficient to estimate reasoning adequacy}.
-Aggregated statistics at the sentence level, including probability trends, entropy dynamics, and convergence patterns, provide strong indicators of whether a reasoning trajectory is stable and trustworthy.
-While incorporating richer semantic representations may further improve performance, our results show that lightweight trajectory features alone are already highly effective. \textbf{Second, reasoning patterns generalize across datasets and knowledge domains}.
-Although the classifier is trained only on MedQA greedy traces, it transfers to MathQA, MedMCQA, and MMLU across different knowledge domains via zero-shot learning, suggesting that reasoning difficulty exhibits consistent structural signals across tasks. \textbf{Finally, the reasoning trajectory patterns from larger LLMs provide clearer separation between being reliable and unreliable than smaller models}.
-This indicates a clear opportunity to improve the CoT quality for small LLMs to ensure reasoning transparency.
+In this paper, we proposed a confidence-aware selective sampling framework that improves the accuracy--efficiency trade-off of LLM reasoning.
+Rather than applying costly multi-path reasoning to every query, our framework analyzes the sentence-level dynamics of a completed reasoning trajectory and predicts whether additional reasoning is needed.
+Empirically, we find that sentence-level features, including probability trends, entropy dynamics, and convergence patterns, provide effective signals of reasoning reliability.
+We further show that these signals transfer across datasets and domains: a decision model trained on MedQA traces transfers to MathQA, MedMCQA, and MMLU with only threshold calibration.
+Finally, trajectories from larger LLMs exhibit clearer separability between reliable and unreliable reasoning paths, suggesting that improving trajectory quality and uncertainty separability remains an important direction for smaller LLMs.